What to know about Zepbound, Eli Lilly’s new weight loss drug

 • 15 mg of Zepbound lost 20.9% of their body weight (52 pounds), on average

 In clinical trials, 85%–91% of people taking Zepbound lost at least 5% of their body weight.
 Over half of people taking the 10 mg or 15 mg dosage lost at least 20% of their body weight.
 And among those taking the highest 15 mg dosage of Zepbound, one in three lost 25% of their body weight.
-Overall, people shaved an average of 5.5–7.3 inches off their waistlines, reducing their body fat by 34%.
-That data makes Zepbound the most effective weight loss medication on the market, for now, leading to more weight loss, on average, than either Wegovy, Saxenda, or Ozempic, similar injectable medications that are in the same drug class as Zepbound.
+Overall, people shaved an average of 5.5–7.3 inches off their waistlines, reducing their body fat by about 34%.
+That data makes Zepbound the most effective weight loss medication on the market, leading to more weight loss, on average, than either Wegovy, Saxenda, or Ozempic, similar injectable medications in a similar class as Zepbound.

-In addition to weight loss, there were other health benefits in connection with the weight loss.
+In addition to weight loss, clinical participants saw other health benefits in connection with the weight loss.
 Participants’ blood pressure and cholesterol also improved on Zepbound.
 Nearly all (95%) of those who had prediabetes at the beginning of the study had normal blood sugar levels by the end of the trial.

 Saxenda Important Safety Information: Read more about serious warnings and safety info.

 Mounjaro came first and is FDA-approved to treat type 2 diabetes in adults by controlling their blood sugar levels.
-Zepbound is FDA-approved for chronic weight management in adults with obesity or with overweight and a health-related medical condition.
-Prior to Zepbound’s approval, healthcare providers may have prescribed Mounjaro off-label for weight loss to patients with overweight or obesity but not type 2 diabetes.
+Zepbound is FDA-approved for chronic weight management in adults with obesity or overweight and a weight-related medical condition.
+Prior to Zepbound’s approval, healthcare providers may have prescribed Mounjaro off-label for weight loss to patients with overweight or obesity who may not have had type 2 diabetes.
 Both Mounjaro and Zepbound should be used in combination with lifestyle changes like diet and exercise.

 Who is eligible for Zepbound?

-Zepbound is FDA-approved for chronic weight management in adults who meet one of the following criteria
+Zepbound is FDA-approved for weight loss and chronic weight management in adults with obesity or overweight.

 Also, animal studies have found that tirzepatide, the active ingredient in Zepbound, increases the risk of thyroid tumors in rats.
 While it is not known if Zepbound has the same effect in humans, people who have a personal or family history of certain thyroid cancers, including medullary thyroid carcinoma and Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), should not take Zepbound.